boakyeni/boakyeni/README.md

 - 👋 Hi, I’m @boakyeni
 - 👀 I’m interested in batteries
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently learning operating systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email boakyeni@usc.edu